The world has been a bit obsessed with robots since the 1950s, with robot stories flooding books, games, TV shows, and movies.

 We're kicking things off with a recent blockbuster that shows us just how scary a little girl can be—in this case, a little robot girl.
 Kids are notoriously selfish and possessive, but "M3GAN" (Model 3 Generative Android) takes that to the extreme.

-After Cady (Violet McGraw) loses her parents in a car accident, her auntie decides to give her a prototype robot doll.
+After Cady (played by Violet McGraw) loses her parents in a car accident, her auntie decides to give her a prototype robot doll.
 M3GAN is supposed to be the "ultimate companion," but perhaps Cady's aunt should have waited until they actually finished with development...

 Gerard Johnstone gives the old robot-turns-evil plotline a contemporary makeover, injecting the horror with a dose of comedy that's unafraid to be camp.
 M3GAN is also a cautionary tale, one that can genuinely scare us between laughs.